AWS EFS vs EBS Multi-Attach

 4. Amazon S3

 2. A new application is being deployed on Amazon EC2.
-The Application needs to read write upto 3 TB of data to an external data store and requires read-after-write consistency across all AWS regions for writing new objects into this data store.
+The Application needs to read write up to 3 TB of data to an external data store and requires read-after-write consistency across all AWS regions for writing new objects into this data store.

 1. Amazon EBS

-2. Amazon Glacier
+2. Amazon S3 Glacier Flexible Retrieval

 3. Amazon EFS